TBlindaruk/laravel-request-mapper/README.md

 - [x] think about https://www.reddit.com/r/laravel/comments/af843q/laravel_request_mapper/edx39cj
 - [ ] think about https://www.reddit.com/r/laravel/comments/af843q/laravel_request_mapper/edx8mci
-- [ ] delete symfony validation, since I`m not sure that is needed for the laravel community
 - [ ] add integration tests for `change exception`
 - [ ] add priority to the strategies
 - [ ] how you can get this DTO from the middleware (just register `RequestData` as a singleton)